 - Any remaining columns in the Output List retain the value from their like-named columns in the input, without any change.
 This includes old and new column pairs, which implies that the new value is passed unchanged and the old value is ignored.

 The properties below are specific to the Split operator, or have a specific meaning when appearing on it.
 For all other properties, see Common properties.
+Properties that are included on the Common properties page but are also included below for their specific meaning for the Split operator are marked with a *.

 |Action Column||The name of the column that represents whether the row represents an update (1), a delete (3), or an insert (4).
 This column always appears in the Output List, where it can only be a delete (3) or an insert (4); it sometimes also appears in the Output List of the child operator, and hence in the input of the Split operator.|

-|Defined Values||The name of the column in the output data (the Output List of this operator itself) that represents whether the row represents a delete (3) or an insert (4).|
+|Defined Values *||The name of the column in the output data (the Output List of this operator itself) that represents whether the row represents a delete (3) or an insert (4).|

-|Output List||As described in the main text, columns in the input data (the Output List of the child operator) may include column names with the suffix “_OLD”, that hold the value these column had prior to updating or deleting the row.|
+|Output List *||As described in the main text, columns in the input data (the Output List of the child operator) may include column names with the suffix “_OLD”, that hold the value these column had prior to updating or deleting the row.|

 This table below lists the behavior of the implicit properties for the Split operator.